RMV Safety

 Federal regulations due to the REAL ID law impact the options customers have when renewing their license or ID.
 If a customer chooses a REAL ID credential, they must complete their initial REAL ID transaction in-person at a Service Center or AAA location to meet federal documentation and image capture requirements.

 The U.S. Department of Homeland Security has since revised its REAL ID compliance deadline to allow more time customers to obtain a REAL ID.
-Beginning May 7, 2025, customers will need to present a REAL ID or another n acceptable form of federal identification for certain federal purposes such as boarding domestic aircraft.
+Beginning May 7, 2025, customers will need to present a REAL ID or another acceptable form of federal identification for certain federal purposes such as boarding domestic aircraft.
 More information on REAL ID requirements in Massachusetts is available at Mass.gov/ID: https://www.mass.gov/guides/massachusetts-identification-id-requirements

 Out of State Mail Processing